isaiahtx/nvim/README.md

 ## Features

-Lots of snippets (mostly aimed towards LaTeX), all the goodness contained in the starter template.
+Lots of snippets (mostly aimed towards writing in LaTeX), all the goodnessj contained in the starter template.

+## Tips

+Best compared with my [zsh setup](https://github.com/isaiahtx/zdotdir)